 We all are aware of the computer and the operating system.
 All the CPU activities that are going on are termed as a process in an operating system.
 Well, there are several definitions of the term ‘process’ in the operating system.

-Like, some call process as a program or an instance of a program that is currently in execution.
-Some call it as an entity that can be executed on the processor.
-Some call it as a unit of activities which contains a sequence of instructions that are in execution.
+Like, some call the process a program or an instance of a program that is currently in execution.
+Some call it an entity that can be executed on the processor.
+Some call it a unit of activities that contains a sequence of instructions that are in execution.

 Concept of Process in Operating System

-In the early batch systems, CPU activities are termed as jobs.
-When it comes to time-sharing system the CPU activities are termed as user programs or tasks.
-And the single-user system like Windows where even the user is executing one program at a time the CPU is involved in its own programmed activities like memory management.
-All these activities performed by CPU is termed as a process.
+In the early batch systems, CPU activities are termed jobs.
+When it comes to a time-sharing system, the CPU activities are termed user programs or tasks.
+And a single-user system like Windows, where even the user is executing one program at a time, the CPU is involved in its own programmed activities like memory management.
+All these activities performed by the CPU are termed as a process.

-In the operating system for all CPU, activities are preferred by the term process.
-The process is not only the set of instructions, which is known as a text section it has many more to concern about.
-In the section below we have discussed all the elements of the process.
+In the operating system for all CPUs, activities are preferred by the term process.
+The process is not only the set of instructions, which is known as a text section it has many more to be concerned about.

 Elements of Process

 The two most important components of a process are program code and a set of data.
-The program code is a set of instructions whereas, the set of data is the collection of data that is associated with the code of the program.
-Now, consider that the processor starts executing the program code along with the data associated with it then it is called a process.
+The program code is a set of instructions, whereas the set of data is the collection of data that is associated with the code of the program.
+Now, consider that the processor starts executing the program code along with the data associated with it then, it is a process.

-Well, when the process is in execution it can be characterized by element discussed below:
+Well, when the process is in execution, it can be characterized by the elements discussed below:

-- State: A process can be in a ready state, waiting state, new state and terminating state.
+- State: A process can be in a ready state, waiting for a state, a new state, and a terminating state.

 - Priority: There are several processes in the system.
-But each process must have a priority level which helps the processor in deciding what process should be responded first.
+But each process must have a priority level, which helps the processor in deciding what process should be responded to first.

-- Program Counter: As we have seen a process has a program code which has a set of instructions.
-The program counter helps the processor to identify which instruction is be executed next.
+- Program Counter: As we have seen, a process has a program code that has a set of instructions.
+The program counter helps the processor identify which instruction is to be executed next.

 - Memory Pointer: The memory pointer contains the pointer to the program code and to the data that is associated with the program.

-- Context Data: While the process is executing the processor stores the intermediate results in the registers which are referred to as context data.
+- Context Data: While the process is executing, the processor stores the intermediate results in the registers, which is context data.